Tools and Resources

 Switching from cigarette smoking to cigar smoking can be particularly harmful because you might inhale cigar smoke the way you inhaled cigarette smoke.
 The more cigars you smoke and the deeper you inhale, the greater the risks.

 Although the health effects of occasional cigar smoking aren't as clear, the only safe level of cigar smoking is none at all.
 Instead of trying to choose between cigarette smoking and cigar smoking, try to quit tobacco entirely.
+There is no safe form of tobacco.

 © 1998-2016 Mayo Foundation for